 It was a good while before these men came to grips with the fact that the return of Jesus Christ was not going to occur in their lifetime.
 I think that's pretty evident from the things that are written within the pages of the New Testament.
 The first things that they had to come to grips with were that they had a job to do before that time would come.

-Now here it is 50 A.D.
-It's nineteen years after Christ returned, and still these men are talking about it.
+Now here it is 50 AD It's nineteen years after Christ died, and still these men are talking about it.
 It's going to happen.
 They were putting in these people a sense of urgency, but it had not happened yet.

 Now we find here in I Thessalonians 4 that the apostle Paul clarifies and said that the trumpet is going to sound.
 Well, we didn't hear about seven trumpets until the book of Revelation was written, and that wasn't written until about 40 years after the book of I Thessalonians.

 I Thessalonians 5:1 But concerning the times and the seasons, brethren, you have no need that I should write to you.

 Now compare that to Acts 1:6.
 They had learned a great deal in the time between those intervening nineteen years.